 B will not be a "person closely associated" to the director under (a) above unless and until B carries out a transaction in A's financial instruments.
 If B does carry out a transaction in the financial instruments of A, B will only be treated as a "person closely associated" if the director took part in or influenced the decision of B to carry out that transaction.
 To avoid making B a "person closely associated" under (a), the director should not vote on, participate in any discussion in relation to or otherwise influence any decision of B to carry out a transaction in financial instruments of A. It will be sufficient for these purposes for the director to recuse him/herself from any board meeting discussing or relating to A, unless on the specific facts of the case the director otherwise exerted an influence on B's decision.
-A should not include B on its list of "persons closely associated" to a "person discharging managerial responsibilities" in A under Art 19(5) unless and until B carries out a transaction to do so.
+A should not include B on its list of "persons closely associated", and the director should not notify B in writing of its obligations as a "person closely associated" to a "person discharging managerial responsibilities" in A under Art 19(5) unless and until B carries out a transaction in the financial instruments of A and the director participated in or influenced B's decision to do so.